-In most floods, the flooding is confined to a relatively narrow river corridor, and in some respects the larger issues are in the Clay Cliff Creek floodway, which is generally unformed and can act as an overland flow path.
-Flooding depths within these corridors will be very high, even in smaller floods such as the 20 Year ARI however there won't be widespread significant flooding throughout the CBD until at least the 100 Year ARI.
+In most floods, the flooding is confined to a relatively narrow river corridor.
+The currently adopted modelling suggests the flood depth in the Clay Cliff Creek floodway will be very high, even in smaller floods such as the 20 Year ARI and this area appears to present the greatest risk to existing and future development.

-In a PMF, which has an estimated 100,000 Year ARI, there is widespread flooding that is relatively deep through large sections of the floodplain.
+In a PMF, which has an estimated 100,000 Year ARI, there is widespread flooding that is relatively deep through large areas of the floodplain.